geoffreygarrett/geoffreygarrett/README.md

 (SSO).
 <br>
 <blockquote>
-  The goal of the S4 CROSSOVER mission, is to obtain flight heritage testing for a prototype payload host platform.
-Features that will be tested for use in supporting future payloads, include a
+  S4 CROSSOVER is a technology demonstration mission to obtain flight heritage testing for a prototype payload host platform.
+It will test supporting future payloads, including a Globalstar transmitter and an Iridium transceiver, as well space environmental instruments to characterize the radiation and plasma densities to which the payloads will be exposed.
+S4 CROSSOVER is self powered and operates independently of the Astra second stage to which it is permanently attached.

-Globalstar transmitter and an Iridium transceiver, as well space environmental instruments to characterize the radiation and plasma densities to which the payloads will be exposed.
-S4 CROSSOVER is self powered and operates independently of the larger Astra launch vehicle second stage to which it is permanently attached.
+Re-manifested from SXRS-6 / Transporter-3, OreSat0 is a fully open source CubeSat satellite system built from scratch by students at Portland State University.
+Slated to be Oregon’s first satellite, the 1U CubeSat provides flight heritage for the modular, expandable, open source, and education-friendly OreSat bus.
+OreSat0 paves the way for OreSat, a NASA CSLI program 2U CubeSat with a global climate science and STEM outreach mission.
 </blockquote>

 <p float="left" align="center">